Saturday, September 24, 2011

 Sorry for my disapperence!

 I have been a very very bad blogger.
 I am sorry that I have not posted in months.
-I have been very busy being pregnant and on 4/28 Orion James was born!
+I have been very busy being pregnant but now Orion is out of the womb!

 He is amazing and breastfeeding is going very well!
 It is astonishing seeing my body make milk to feed this little life.
 I have milked goats and now have had a more personal experience.
 His delivery was not ideal (induced only to have a c-section) but he arrived healthy but a bit angry.
 He immediately peed on a nurse.